AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

 You can import and use an [icon from the Spectrum icon libraries](https://spectrum.adobe.com/page/icons/) provided in the [`icons-workflow`](https://opensource.adobe.com/spectrum-web-components/components/icons-workflow/) and [`icons-ui`](https://opensource.adobe.com/spectrum-web-components/components/icons-ui/) libraries.

-- **icons-workflow** - icons representing graphical metaphors - a document, trash can etc.
+- [**icons-workflow**](https://opensource.adobe.com/spectrum-web-components/components/icons-workflow/) - icons representing graphical metaphors - a document, trash can etc.
-- **icons-ui** - icons that are parts of a component definition like an X or a checkmark.
+- [**icons-ui**](https://opensource.adobe.com/spectrum-web-components/components/icons-ui/) - icons that are parts of a component definition like an X or a checkmark.

-To use these as an icon, first add the associated library to your project by installing them from the command line, or via the `package.json` with an `npm install`.
-Below are the package names for reference:
+To use these icons, first add the associated library to your project by installing them from the command line, or via the `package.json`, then import them into your JS.
+For example:

 ```json
 "@spectrum-web-components/icons-ui": "0.39.4",